 Building on the field training at Junior Honours level, this module develops the field observation and interpretation skills of collecting, recording, interpreting and synthesising data in the field and from geological maps and cross-sections.
 The field course will be thematic, examining and synthesising all aspects of a region to interpret a complex geological history.
 Theme and location may vary, but the excursion will generally be based within a well-exposed orogenic belt with the aim of traversing from the foreland to the interior.
 Fieldwork will be combined with map and aerial photograph interpretation and the construction of cross-sections.
-The Department partially supports the costs associated with the fieldwork component of this module.
+All travel and accommodation costs associated with the field work are provided by the School of Earth and Environmental Sciences

-Programme module type: Compulsory for BSc Geology Either ES4001 or ES4008 is compulsory for MGeol Earth Sciences Pre-requisite(s): normally ES3006 Learning and teaching Weekly contact: 2-week field course and 4 lab sessions. methods and delivery: Scheduled learning: 84 hours Guided independent study: 66 hours Assessment pattern: As defined by QAA: Written Examinations = 0%, Practical Examinations = 0%, Coursework = 100% As used by St Andrews: Coursework = 100% Re-Assessment pattern: 2-hour Written Examination = 100% Module Co-ordinator: Dr T Prave Lecturer(s)/Tutor(s): Earth and Environmental Sciences sta Earth and Environmental Sciences staff
+Programme module type: Compulsory for BSc Geology Either ES4001 or ES4008 is compulsory for MGeol Earth Sciences Pre-requisite(s): normally ES3006 Learning and teaching Weekly contact: 2-week field course and 4 lab sessions. methods and delivery: Scheduled learning: 84 hours Guided independent study: 66 hours Assessment pattern: As defined by QAA: Written Examinations = 0%, Practical Examinations = 0%, Coursework = 100% As used by St Andrews: Coursework = 100% Re-assessment pattern: 2-hour Written Examination = 100% Module coordinator: Prof T Prave Module teaching staff: Earth and Environmental Sciences staf f

-ES4002 Research Review, Essay and Seminar

-SCOTCAT Credits: 15 SCQF Level 10 Semester: 1

-Academic year: 2016/7 & 2017/8

-Availability restrictions: BSc students may only take this module in semester 1, MGeol students can take this module in either semester.
+ES4002 Research Review, Essay and Seminar SCOTCAT Credits: 15 SCQF Level 10 Semester: 1 Academic year: 2017/8 & 2018/9 Availability restrictions: BSc students may only take this module in semester 1, MGeol students can take this module in either semester.
 Planned timetable: Not applicable.